BrightstarDB/BrightstarDB/doc/src/Getting_Started.rst

 **RDF & SPARQL**

-To work programmatically with RDF, SPARQL, and SPARQL see update the :ref:`RDF Client API <RDF_Client_API>` and :ref:`SPARQL Endpoint
+To work programmatically with RDF, SPARQL query, and SPARQL update, see the :ref:`RDF Client API <RDF_Client_API>` and :ref:`SPARQL Endpoint
 <SPARQL_Endpoint>` sections.